jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 how to test if something is False
 --------------------------------------------------------------------------------------------

-* I add a failing line with assertFalse_
+* I add a failing line with the `assertFalse method`_

   .. code-block:: python
-    :lineno-start: 16
+    :lineno-start: 21
     :emphasize-lines: 3

         def test_assertion_error_w_false(self):